 Administrative salaries are based on grades, the annual increment & promotion to next grade would be based on performance appraisal’s evaluation score, increment amount is the sole discretion of the university.

-A completed Promotion Application Form (available at HR Unit) is signed by the Dean, Unit Head or Manager and submitted to the HR Head.
+A completed Promotion Application Form (available at HR Unit) is signed by the Dean, unit Manager or Director and submitted to the HR Head.
 The “current status” of the candidate and the recommended “new status” should be stipulated.
 Accompanying the Promotion Application Form should be the following documents:

-The HR Head shall review all aspects of the promotion with respect to payroll, salary, benefits, grade change, title change, effective start date and the organizational structure affected by these movements.
+The Director of HR Unit shall review all aspects of the promotion with respect to payroll, salary, benefits, grade change, title change, effective start date and the organizational structure affected by these movements.
 Upon completion of this review, the HR Head forwards all materials to the Executive Management.
 Upon completion of analysis, the Executive Management will approve or decline the promotion request.

 Effective Date of Promotion